BluGenes-source/JUCE-Menu-Example/README.md

 std::unique_ptr<MenuBarComponent> menuBar;
 ```

-When populating the Time Signature menu choice, it uses a structure `struct Signature` with an operator overload to test whether the slected item is currently the last selected item.
+When populating the Time Signature menu choice, it uses a structure `struct Signature` with an operator overload to test whether the selected item is currently the last selected item.
 The operation returns a true for the menu.additem() method which allows a check mark to be shown next to the menu item.